Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 5 years

-Maryland is a two-party-consent state; applies to drone microphones capturing private conversations
+Maryland is two-party-consent state; applies to drone microphones capturing private conversations

 ClassificationMisdemeanor